Hatfield South Urban Race

 Many thanks to the University of Hertfordshire and Welwyn Hatfield Borough Council for their cooperation in putting the event on.

-Event Centre The Forum, University of Hertfordshire, Hatfield, AL10 9AB.
+Location of the Event Centre The Forum, University of Hertfordshire, Hatfield, AL10 9AB.

 There will be toilets, enquiries and download, plus a room provided to leave bags and clothing.

-Directions From London and M25 (East): exit the A1(M) at junction 2 for Welham Green and turn left at the roundabout onto the A1001.
+Getting here by road From London and M25 (East): exit the A1(M) at junction 2 for Welham Green and turn left at the roundabout onto the A1001.
 After 900m, at the first set of lights, turn right, signposted The Forum.
 The car park is 75m on the right.

 From the North: exit the A1(M) at junction 3 and turn left at the roundabout onto the A1001 (signposted Welham Green and University).
 After 400m, at the second set of lights turn left (signposted to The Forum).
 The car park is 75m on the right.